Information We Collect and How We Use It

 At times, the Site uses what are commonly referred to as "pixel tags," "web beacons," or "clear GIFs," including other similar methods (collectively, "Pixel Tags") to collect aggregated information about Site usage.
 Pixel Tags allow Armstrong to measure the number of users who have visited specific pages on our Site and help determine the effectiveness of advertising campaigns.
 The information collected from Pixel Tags contains no personally identifiable information and is used for statistical analysis only.

 In certain situations, the use of Pixel Tags and cookies may be controlled by unaffiliated entities in order to manage programs or promotions.
-Armstrong cannot be responsible for third-party uses of Pixel Tags and cookies; however, when we are able, we will require these unaffiliated entities to not collect personally identifiable information.
+Where permitted by law, Armstrong cannot be responsible for third-party uses of Pixel Tags and cookies; however, when we are able, we will require these unaffiliated entities to not collect personally identifiable information.

 To help us improve our Site and to ensure that we make every effort to provide you with information and offers that are of interest to you, we may develop a non-identifiable profile based on the pages within our site that you visit.